Capstone-Projects-2024-Spring/team-git-repository-creation-tu-cis-4398-docs-template/documentation/docs/api-specification/design-api-intro.md

 ##### `-image`

-Image of Javascript Custom Card\
+Image of Javascript Custom Card

 ##### `-display_state`

-State of Javascript Custom Card
+This is the current display state of the custom card.

 #### Methods

 ##### `+create_card()`

-Function gives ability to users to create a new Custom Card
+This function creates a new custom card.

 ##### `+display_image()`

-Function displays image of Javascript Custom Card
+This function displays an `image` on the custom card.

 ##### `+update_display_state()`

-Function updates state of Javascript Custom Card to current state
+This function updates the `display_state` of the custom card.

 ## Camera